-Aim to cover changes in plough technology, field systems and crops with a special focus on the origins of open-field farming, using a chronological approach to the academic literature.
-Support your answer with academic references and case-studies.
+You should cover changes in plough technology, field systems and crops with a special focus on the origins of open-field farming, giving an outline of how academic thought on the subject has evolved over recent decades.
+Support your answer with academic references and several well-chosen examples or short case-studies.
 Oosthuizen 2006 and Williamson 2013 are good places to start your reading.